100 Notable alumni of

 -

-Christopher Boucher is a Saint Lucian-Canadian professional basketball player for the Toronto Raptors of the National Basketball Association (NBA).
+Christopher Boucher is a Saint Lucian-Canadian professional basketball player who last played for the Boston Celtics of the National Basketball Association (NBA).
 Born in Saint Lucia, he played college basketball for the Oregon Ducks.

 -